Showing posts with label Mt.06. Show all posts

 Matthew 6.19-21 KWL

-19 “Don’t hoard wealth for yourselves on earth, where moths and corrosion ruin it,
+where moths and corrosion ruin it,

 where thieves dig for it and steal it.

-20 Hoard wealth for yourselves in heaven, where neither moth nor corrosion ruins,
+where neither moth nor corrosion ruins,

 where thieves don’t dig for it nor steal it:

-21 Where’s your wealth?
-Your mind will be there too.
+Your mind will be there too.”

 Luke 12.33-34 KWL

-33 “Sell your possessions and give to charity:
+33“Sell your possessions and give to charity.

 Make yourselves a wallet which never wears out.

-Infallible wealth in the heavens, which a thief can’t come near, nor moth destroy.
+which a thief can’t come near, nor moth destroy.

-34 “Where’s your wealth?
 Your minds will be there too.”

 This passage has been greatly nullified by our culture.
 Y’see, we have banks and insurance.
-Nowadays, if our minds are on our money, it’s only because we worry we don’t have enough.
-Back then, it was based on the constant fear, Is my money secure?
-Because the ancients were responsible to secure their own wealth.
+Nowadays, if our minds are on our money, it’s only because we don’t have those securities; we have too much cash in our wallets, and fear someone might steal it, or we own valuables in a neighborhood full of thieves.
+Back then, such things were a constant fear—“Is my money secure?”—because the ancients had to secure their own wealth.
 Neither financial institutions, nor the government, would do it for ’em.
 Wasn’t their job.
 Wasn’t anyone’s job.

-God mitigated this by having, “Don’t steal” Dt 5.19 apply to kings and commoners alike.
-True, it’s way harder to get justice when the king’s doing the thievery, like when David ben Jesse stole his general’s wife, or Ahab ben Omri stole his neighbor’s vineyard.
-The LORD had to punish these kings personally.
-And in Jesus’s day, Israel wasn’t ruled by a proper king; it was ruled by Roman puppets.
+And in Jesus’s day, Israel wasn’t ruled by a proper king.
+It was ruled by Roman puppets.
 You could appeal to the Romans, but good luck getting justice if you didn’t have citizenship; the Romans would treat you just like Americans treat illegal aliens.
-(Well okay, crucifixion is worse than how we treat foreigners.
+(Well okay, crucifixion is way worse than how ICE treats foreigners.
 But still.)

 So if you had wealth, you had to secure it.
 Just like paranoid people do today.
 Better build a strongroom in your house, or find a clever way to disguise or hide it.
 Lots of people simply buried it in a hole in the ground, just like the worthless steward in Jesus’s story of the talents.
 Mt 25.25 Or that buried treasure in Jesus’s other story.
 Mt 13.44 Hey, if nobody knows where your hole is, thieves can’t dig it up.
 (The KJV decided to translate διορύσσουσιν/diorýssusin, “dig through” as “break through”—a common enough way to get into a flimsy wooden house in the 17th century, but much harder to do with the solid stone houses of the first century.)